NeoVertex1/MIS/doc.md

-# The Morphing Infinity Spiral: From Simple Concepts to Complex Mathematics
+# The Morphing Infinity Spiral: From Concepts to Complex Mathematics

-## Simple Explanation

 The Morphing Infinity Spiral (MIS) is a mathematical object that combines several interesting properties: